 Auxiliary learning methods can be mainly divided into two main directions:

-1. Supervised auxiliary learningļ¼š Suitable auxiliary tasks can be manually chosen to complement the primary tasks, but requiring the domain knowledge to choose the auxiliary tasks and labelled data to train the auxiliary tasks.
+Supervised auxiliary learning: Suitable auxiliary tasks can be manually chosen to complement the primary tasks, but requiring the domain knowledge to choose the auxiliary tasks and labelled data to train the auxiliary tasks.

 By combining the merits of both supervised and unsupervised auxiliary learning, the ideal framework would be one with the flexibility to automatically determine the optimal auxiliary tasks, but without the need to manually label these auxiliary tasks.